Stranded (1987 film): Production

 Stranded marked the feature directorial debut of Tex Fuller, who had previously worked as a photojournalist and documentarian.
 After failed attempts at selling a feature adaptation of his 1977 documentary Death Row, Fuller instead decided a lower-budgeted more high-concept film would be a better method of establishing himself.
 Fuller came across Alan Castle's script for Shockwave (which was retitled to Stranded to avoid confusion with Shock Waves) with Fuller quite taken with the scripts themes of fear and intolerance mixed with a high-tension home invasion setup.
 After taking the script to producers Mark Levinson and Scott Rosenfelt, the film was put into production after the two responded positively to the script.

 Release

 New Line Cinema gave the film a gradual release by region in late 1987.

 Reception

 The Washington Post found the film to be the kind of "picture a company will just throw out into the market, hoping to cop a quick buck".
 It found the acting, direction, special effects, and lighting to be lacking.
-Creature Feature gave the movie three out of five stars, finding it an entertaining and respectable piece of work.
-Moria found the film to be a disappointment and amateurish, especially the direction, pacing, and writing.